 The Elder Abuse Prevention Network aims to stop elder abuse through education, resources and campaigns.
-Led by Merri Health, it includes representation from 34 health and aged care organisations and councils from across northern metropolitan Melbourne.
+Merri Health leads the Network for both the northern and western metropolitan regions.

 Activities are conducted by member organisations across the northern and western suburbs of Melbourne.

 Meg Humphrey (Elder Abuse Prevention Project Officer) – 0475 689 308

 Download print-ready tools